humnasul/humnasul/README.md

 ### I'm Humna Sultan!
 I'm an undergraduate senior, computer science major and information systems minor at Stevens Institute of Technology 🦆
 I plan to pursue my master's in machine learning at Stevens Institute of Technology, expected graduation May 2027

-## ❗️Currently seeking Summer 2026 internship opportunities - reach out at hsultan@stevens.edu
+## ❗️Seeking Summer 2026 internship opportunities - reach out at hsultan@stevens.edu

 I have always been interested in technology and it is a huge part of my life!
 I'm super excited to enter the industry and apply my skills to causes that I am passionate about 💜
 I'm a huge advocate for women in STEM, accessibility to learn about STEM, and inclusive leadership!